openstack/pbr/doc/source/index.rst

 `packages` is a list of top-level packages that should be installed.
-The behavior of packages is similar to `setuptools.find_packages` in that it recurses the python package heirarchy below the given top level and installs all of it.
+The behavior of packages is similar to `setuptools.find_packages` in that it recurses the python package hierarchy below the given top level and installs all of it.
 If `packages` is not specified, it defaults to the name given in the `[metadata]` section.